 Oxford offers so many different ways to get involved no matter what your cause or passion and the amazing friends you’ll make along the way mean that the time spent volunteering will be one of your best experiences at university.

 If you’re passionate about fundraising for charity, the SU’s Raise and Give (RAG) is the place to go.
 RAG is the society that has it all – hitch hikes, sports tournaments, talent shows, street collections and the prestigious RAG Ball.
 All the money raised goes to four charities elected by students each February.
-Charities that have been chosen to benefit from RAG include Giving What We Can, Education Partnerships Africa, Students Supporting Street Kids and the Oxford Food Bank.
+Charities that have been chosen to benefit from RAG include The Porch, Aspire, Into University and Education Partnerships Africa.

 The Oxford Hub